 This Privacy Notice (Notice) describes how Wiggin collects and uses your personal data.
-All our data processing is carried out in accordance with our obligations under the EU General Data Protection Regulation (GDPR), the GDPR as incorporated into English law, the Data Protection Act 2018 and all other legislation relating to privacy and communications (together the Data Protection Laws).
+All our data processing is carried out in accordance with our obligations under (as applicable) the EU General Data Protection Regulation (GDPR), the GDPR as incorporated into English law, the Data Protection Act 2018 and all other legislation relating to privacy and communications (together the Data Protection Laws).

 This Notice tells you what personal data Wiggin collects, why we need it, how we use it and what protections are in place to keep it secure.